SlothBorg/Dungeon23/Dungeon/Level 1/Room_15.md

-The sloping **passage way** is broken and filled with rubble ahead, a gaping hole in the ceiling and floor.
+The sloping **passageway** is broken and filled with rubble ahead, with a gaping hole in the ceiling and floor.
 Some great tunneling beast clearly came through here.

-As you look at the rubble, you notice a **scale** and then another, all dusty with dirt.
+As you look more closely at the rubble, you notice a **scale** and then another, all covered in dirt.
 A **large tooth** is embedded in a slab of stone.

-The passage shudders with far off movement.
+The passageway shudders with far off movement.

 ---